 Consider it a blank slate for all styles, a foundational essential that keeps us using them until long after the powdery chalk finish has worn off through playing.
 It’s available in all kinds of gauges, so there is something for everyone.
 But a 0.88mm, green Tortex, that’s the one.

-Gravity’s line of acrylic picks comes in nine different shapes, four different sizes from (0.96-inches to 1.25-inches), and three different thicknesses (1.5mm, 2mm, 3mm), so there are plenty of options.
+Gravity’s line of acrylic picks comes in nine different shapes, four different sizes (0.96 inches to 1.25 inches), and three different thicknesses (1.5mm, 2mm, 3mm), so there are plenty of options.
 Indeed, doing the math, thousands of options.

-But let’s focus on this little pick - it’s about the same as a Dunlop Jazz III and the Sunrise profile offers a nice sharp point to make connection with the strings.
-Acrylic offers a clear, bright tone.
+But let’s focus on this little pick - it’s about the same as a Dunlop Jazz III and the Sunrise profile offers a nice sharp point to make a connection with the strings.
+During testing, we found that this acrylic pick offers a clear, bright tone.

 Metallica’s shredder-in-chief switched to these a few years ago after sending his spec request to pick titans Dunlop.
 It takes the Dunlop Jazz pickup design and runs with it.
 There is a bold v-shape cutout to enhance grip on a pick that is already pretty grippy thanks to the raised branding.

-The thickness might take a bit of getting used to but those bevelled edges ensure the pick attack is sharp and precise and the edge of the pick glides off the string whether you are playing an upstroke or downstroke.
+We found that although the thickness took a bit of getting used to, those beveled edges ensure the pick attack is sharp and precise and the edge of the pick glides off the string whether you are playing an upstroke or downstroke.

-Hammett had these in black with metallic dust effect but these green or purple picks are way more visible so if you drop them you will find them.
+Hammett had these in black with a metallic dust effect but these green or purple picks are way more visible, so if you drop them you will find them.
 “It completely changed my guitar style,” Hammett told CBC Music.
 “Completely changed how I play.
 Completely changed how I pick.”

 A slightly more triangular profile than ChickenPicks’ more traditional 351 Shredder model, the Badazz III is another of these thick, precision-edged picks that make speedy jazz lines a breeze.